codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-assign-apps.md

 ## Add an annotation to connect application to product
 Here, we'll connect an application to a product declaratively by adding an annotation to the application's manifest.
-The annotation is automatically created when you create the product, and is available in Product > Settings.
+The annotation is automatically created when you create the product, and is always displayed in Product > Settings.

 ##### Step-by-step
 1. In **Product > Settings**, click **General**.